HelloWorldCoder-China/CompiltOraxen-CodeCopiedFrom_oraxen-Oraxen/README.md

 whether it is modified or intact and compiled or whether it is the source code, partial or complete).
 Public forks are allowed as long as you comply with the license (in order to propose a pull request).
 Buying a license will not only save you time, I will do my best to help you if you have any concerns and it will show me that you appreciate my work.

+Copied From The Oraxen Github Page by HelloWorldCoder rights belong to oraxen(https://github.com/oraxen)